Instructor / Director of the CWRU/CPH MFA Acting Program

 Donald has been a guest artist and visiting lecturer at many institutions including MSU, Colorado College, SDSU and the University of Notre Dame.

-He has directed The Misanthrope and Too True to be Good for the CWRU/CPH MFA Acting Program; The Two Gentlemen of Verona at Notre Dame University; Twelfth Night and Les Belles Soeurs at Colorado College; Assistant Director for Cyrano de Bergerac at the Stratford Festival; The Love Stories for Gun-shy Productions (Jessie Nomination); The Crucible for the CWRU Theater Department and Seminar at the Beck Center.
+He has directed The Misanthrope, Too True to be Good and Clybourne Park for the CWRU/CPH MFA Acting Program; The Two Gentlemen of Verona at Notre Dame University; Twelfth Night and Les Belles Soeurs at Colorado College; Assistant Director for Cyrano de Bergerac at the Stratford Festival; The Love Stories for Gun-shy Productions (Jessie Nomination); The Crucible for the CWRU Theater Department, Becky Shaw at Dobama Theatre, Violins of Hope for The Cleveland Orchestra and Seminar and Really Really at the Beck Center.
+Don is a 2016 Lunt-Fontanne Fellow.